maksblyz/Grailed_Web_Scraper/README.md

 # Files:

 main_scraper.py: Contains the Python code for the web scraper using Selenium.
-This script handles the extraction of clothing listings based on predefined criteria.
+This script handles the extraction of clothing listings based on predefined criteria and sends the data to a SQLite database.

 website_generator.py: Uses Pandas to process the data stored in SQLite and generates HTML tables that are structured to provide an easily navigable and clean user interface.